Thorne Forrester: Storylines

 Thorne Forrester is the younger and only biological son of Eric and Stephanie Forrester.
 Thorne is raised in Beverly Hills with his siblings, Ridge (Ronn Moss), Kristen, and Felicia Forrester.
 Thorne grows up in big brother Ridge's shadow and has a crush on his fiancée, Caroline Spencer (Joanna Johnson).
 When Caroline breaks up with Ridge, Thorne befriends her, and they develop a romance.
 Knowing Caroline still loves Ridge, Thorne convinces Ridge's new girlfriend, Brooke Logan (Katherine Kelly Lang), to hide a letter in which Ridge professes his devotion to Caroline.
 After Thorne and Caroline marry, Caroline is furious when she learns of Thorne's part in hiding the letter.
-One night, Ridge slips into Caroline's bed and they sleep together after she mistakes him for Thorne.
+One night, Ridge slips into Caroline's bed and they have sex after she mistakes him for Thorne.
 Afterwards, Thorne is frustrated by Caroline's hesitancy to be intimate with him.
 While recovering from an appendectomy, Thorne overhears Eric and Stephanie discussing Ridge's prank.
 Drinking heavily while on sleeping pill, Thorne grabs Stephanie's gun and shoots Ridge in the head.
 Thorne passes out, so Stephanie wipes Thorne's fingerprints from the gun and tells the police that she had shot Ridge, thinking he was a prowler.
 Neither Thorne nor Ridge have any memory of that night.
 Thorne's family try extensively to keep Thorne from remembering what he had done, fearing a repeat episode.
 Caroline, who wants Ridge back, takes Thorne to a therapist under the guise of getting marriage counseling, and soon Thorne is strong enough to grant Caroline a divorce.
 When Thorne learns of Ridge's prank, Thorne cuts both Ridge and Caroline out of his life.

 Thorne had grown up thinking his youngest sister, Angela, was dead, but Stephanie was caring for a comatose Angela on the sly.
 No one knew that Angela's doctor had replaced Angela, who had died, with an imposter to bilk money out of the Forresters.
 "Angela" was severely burned escaping with the doctor, and introduces herself to Thorne as Deveney Dickson.
 Thorne's empathy and offer of plastic surgery softens "Deveney", who falls in love with Thorne, but "Deveney" still drugs Thorne and gives him a gun to shoot Ridge.
 Thorne responds when Ridge talked him down, and Angela gets away with the money Thorne had given her.